NicholasAli1/ChatBot/README.md

 - TensorFlow
 - Keras
 ## Description
-This is a ChatBot that uses Machine Learning in order to generate responses to many things that you ask it:
+This is a ChatBot that uses Machine Learning in order to generate responses to many things that you ask it

 ## Contact Information